Possible Side Effects of HGH Therapy

 If caused by too high of a dose of HGH injections, a decrease in dosage by the doctor will help to result in a reversal of these changes.

-How to Avoid Side Effects of HGH Therapy
+How to Avoid Side Effects

 It cannot be stressed enough the importance of working with an experienced professional in the field of hormone replacement therapy if HGH injections are desired.
 This is the only safe way to avoid and reduce any risk factor associated with abnormal side effects of human growth hormone therapy.